+Premier Camps

-Premier Camps Our Premier camps comprise our most elegant and stylised accommodation.
-These camps combine exclusive luxury and superbly designed architecture with the warm comforts of home and personal service. • Jao Camp • Kings Pool • Little Mombo • Mombo Camp • Vumbura Plains
+Our Premier camps comprise our most elegant and stylised accommodation.
+These camps combine exclusive luxury and superbly designed architecture with the warm comforts of home and personal service.

+- Jao Camp Kings Pool Little Mombo - Mombo Camp Vumbura Plains Zarafa Camp

 Classic Camps

-Our Classic camps are luxury tented camps, all offering stylish and spacious accommodation, with superb facilities.
-All bedrooms have en-suite bathrooms and decks overlooking the magnificent surroundings.
+Our Classic camps are luxury tented camps, all offering superb facilities and accommodation, the en-suite bedrooms being slightly smaller than those of our Premier camps.

-- Chitabe Camp Chitabe Lediba DumaTau Camp
+- Chitabe Camp Chitabe Lediba DumaTau

-- Jacana Camp Kalahari Plains Camp Kwetsani
+- Duba Plains Jacana Kwetsani Savuti Seba

-- Camp Savuti Camp Seba Camp Tubu Tree • Little Tubu • Xigera Camp
+- Selinda Tubu Tree Little Tubu Xigera

 Adventures Camps

-Larger and more convivial, our Adventures camps comprise units that are generally tented, extremely comfortable with en-suite bathrooms and all the amenities to make you feel at home.
+Larger camps than our Premier or Classic camps, the units are generally tented, extremely comfortable with en-suite bathrooms and all the amenities to make you feel at home.
 Note: activities at these camps may be at extra cost.

-Pelo Camp